orlovmax/gulp-workflow/README.md

 Just type `grunt build` and it will process your files and execute rules inside conditional comments, than all files will be minified and placed to appropriate folders.

+##Live reload
+For this project I use live.js, that was connected from awesome [www.jsdelivr.com](http://www.jsdelivr.com/#!livejs).
+After build task link to this script will be removed from final html.

 ## Changelog
 * v1.0.0 (September 29, 2014)
     * Initial commit